fenqiling/fenqiling.github.io/_news/announcement_11.md

 date: 2025-05-16
 inline: true
 ---
-A co-authored paper is going to be published in the journal <i>Lingua</i>.
+A co-authored paper will be published in the journal <i>Lingua</i>.